FarFromLittle/Questline/README.md

 ## Adding Players

 Players must first register with the system before being assigned a questline.
+This takes an instance of *player* and their progress table loaded from a datastore.

 ```lua
 QuestLine.registerPlayer(player, playerData)
 ```

-Player progression is stored in a table where progress is stored under the key supplied by *questId*.
+Player progression is stored in a table under the key supplied by *questId*.
-This would normaly be loaded from a datastore.

-Additionaly, this table can be populated with starter quests by assigned zero to an entry.
+Additionaly, this table can be pre-populated with starter quests by assigning zero to an entry.

 ```lua
 local playerData = {